 We try to make it easy to stay in touch with us through various channels.

-Email to either firstname.lastname@example.org or email@example.com is definitely the right method for specific questions and problems in either of those areas.
-But, otherwise, if you want to follow what’s going on with Em Software or specific products., we’ve got several ways to make that easy for you.
+Email to either email@example.com or firstname.lastname@example.org is definitely the right method for specific questions and problems about sales issues or product usage, respectively.
+But, otherwise, if you want to keep up with what’s going on with Em Software in general, or specific products, we’ve got several ways to make that easy for you.

 Use the “receive Em news via email” sidebar on thisour web site’s support “keeping in touch” page to sign up for all product news published on this web site via your email inbox.
 (This is a very low volume stream; you will see a few notices per month at the most.)